 - testing of payroll systems

 - testing of purchase systems

-- testing of control/ bank account reconciliations
+- testing of control accounts and bank reconciliations

-On an annual basis, the auditor reports to the Board of Trustees on the operation of the systems of control and on the discharge of the Board of Trustees's financial responsibilities.
+On an annual basis, the reports to the Board of Trustees, through the audit committee on the operation of the systems of control and on the discharge of the Board of Trustees's financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The latest internal audit visit was May 2022.
+The latest internal audit visit was June 2023.
 No material control issues were identified as a result of the internal auditor's review of work.